 The second process is resource planning.
-While capacity planning considers capacity and/or resources in more generic terms, resource planning involves planning specific resources in detail.
+While capacity planning looks at the capacity and/or resources in more generic terms, resource planning is about planning specific resources in detail.

-Capacity planning has a time perspective of 6-18 months, while resource planning operates with a shorter time frame, typically 1-6 months and planning in hours and man-days.
-Both involve allocating or re-allocating resources for specific projects or tasks.
+Capacity planning has a time perspective of 3-6 months, and resource planning operates with a shorter time frame, allocating or re-allocating resources for specific projects or tasks.